bdaiinstitute/spatialmath-python/docs/source/intro.rst

 .. image:: ../figs/broadcasting.png

 For most methods, if applied to an object that contains N elements, the result will be the appropriate return object type with N elements.
+In MATLAB this is referred to as *vectorization* and in NumPy as *broadcasting*.

 Most binary operations are vectorized: ``*``, ``*=``, ``**``, ``/``, ``/=``, ``+``, ``+=``, ``-``, ``-=``,
 ``==``, ``!=``.
 For the case::